ciprianna/06-23-foodz/README.markdown

 - View all food needed for one recipe
 - View all foods
 - Sort food by food-group
+- View all food-types
+- View all recipes in a food type

 ## "Should Not" Cases
 The program should not: